SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 ## Hints and Guidelines

-The problem requires our program to accept more input data and perform more calculations, even though that the solution is **identical**.
-Reading the input data is done in the **familiar way**.
-Note that the **Input** part of the condition states that all input data are **real numbers**, and for that reason we would use the **`decimal`** type.
+The problem requires our program to accept more input data and perform more calculations, even though the solution is **identical**.
+Reading the input data is done **familiarly**.
+Note that the **Input** part of the condition states that all input data are **real numbers**, and for that reason, we would use the **`decimal`** type.

 Now that we already have everything to execute the programming logic, we can move to the next part.
 How can we **calculate** what is the **needed** number of tiles that will be sufficient to cover the entire floor?
-The condition is that tiles have **triangular** shape, which can confuse, but practically, the problem needs just **basic calculations**.
+The condition is that tiles have a **triangular** shape, which can confuse, but practically, the problem needs just **basic calculations**.
 We can calculate the **common part of the floor** by the formula for finding rectangle area, and the **area of a single tile** using the relevant formula for triangle area.

 To calculate the **number of tiles** that are needed, **we divide the floor area by the area of a single tile** (we should not forget to add the 5 additional tiles, that were mentioned in the condition).